 Doing this helps your body get into the game quicker and reduces injuries from playing.
 These routines also have the bonus of mentally preparing you to start exercising, so you can bring your “A” game from the very start.

-Doing cool-down exercises after your sport is so important for recovery and improvement while your muscles are warm from exertion.
+Doing cool-down exercises after your sport is so important for recovery and improvement.
 Each pose is only held once for about 7-10 seconds.
-By doing post workout stretches, you stabilize your heart rate and breathing, and help your body clear out lactic acid more efficiently.
+By doing post-workout stretches, you stabilize your heart rate and breathing and help your body clear out lactic acid more efficiently.

 Stretching also keeps the blood circulating and prevents pooling, which can cause light-headedness.
 The biggest difference between the cool-down and the sport-improvement routines is that the cool-down routines aim to touch on as many muscle groups as possible after exercise, and the sport-improvement routines focus on different specific muscle groups each time.